 The Icelandic competitive landscape is comprised of four commercial banks, four savings banks and five credit institutions.
 The financial markets also include ten securities companies, one securities brokerage and ten management companies of undertakings for collective investment in transferable securities ("UCITS").
-In addition, the HFF, a fully state-owned mortgage lender, offers financing for residential housing in Iceland (see "Financial Markets in Iceland - Other Relevant Institutions in the Financial Market").
+The HFF, a fully state-owned mortgage lender, offers financing for residential housing in Iceland (see "Financial Markets in Iceland - Other Relevant Institutions in the Financial Market").
 There is substantial competition for the types of banking and other products and services the Bank provides.
 Such competition is affected by various factors including, but not limited to, consumer demand, technological changes, new entrants, regulatory actions and impact of consolidation.

 The Bank's main competitors are the other large commercial banks in Iceland, namely Íslandsbanki, Arion Bank and Kvika Bank.
 With the recovery of the Icelandic economy, demand for new lending and other financial products has increased.
 Competition from smaller specialised institutions as well as shadow banking has intensified in the last few years.
-The Icelandic pension funds have also become more active competitors after they started increasing their mortgage lending to the public at aggressive interest rates, partially as a result of the fact that they are not subject to the special tax which was placed on financial institutions (see "Changes in Tax laws or in their interpretation could harm the Bank's Business").
-The pension funds also provide competition for deposits, as a proportion of an individual's savings (proportion of person's salary and contribution from employers) are held in pension funds rather than in bank deposits, since it is a requirement to do so by law.
+In 2016, pension funds have beome more active competitors in the mortgage markets, creating more competition in financing for residential housing in Iceland and with more loan offerings to the public.
 Furthermore, foreign banks are creating competition in the Icelandic corporate market with loan offerings to larger companies.
-If merger activity among smaller financial institutions manages to produce larger, better capitalised companies that are able to offer a wider array of products and services at more competitive prices, competition may intensify even further in the coming years.
+Competition may also intensify in the coming years, if merger activity among smaller financial institutions manages to produce larger, better capitalised companies that are able to offer a wider array of products and services at more competitive prices.